hammadxcm/discord-hk/docs/bot-integrations.md

      - Pet accessories and items

    Commands:
-     m!adopt          # Adopt a p
+     m!adopt          # Adopt a pet